wandb/docs/docs/guides/hosting/self-managed/aws-tf.md

    Refer to the [Terraform Official Documentation](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#provider-configuration) to configure the AWS provider.

-   Optionally, **but highly recommended**, you can add the [remote backend configuration](https://developer.hashicorp.com/terraform/language/settings/backends/configuration) mentioned at the beginning of this documentation.
+   Optionally, **but highly recommended**, add the [remote backend configuration](https://developer.hashicorp.com/terraform/language/settings/backends/configuration) mentioned at the beginning of this documentation.

 4. Create the file `variables.tf`